ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 - this is now understood as an initialization / scaling problem, not a missing architectural piece

+Current best initialization path:

+- solve the matching `reactor_kinetic` case first
+- copy the solved stream / holdup state into `reactor_kineq`
+- then attempt the `reactor_kineq` solve on that initialized state

+This continuation path is now implemented in the comparison harness and should remain the preferred bring-up route until `reactor_kineq` has a robust standalone initialization method.

 So the practical near-term plan is:

 1. keep `reactor_kineq` v1 concentration-based